 When I first started eating real food, I was the biggest cheerleader for saturated fats.
 I’d typically drink 1/4 cup of coconut oil a day in coffee and tea.
 I also relied heavily on foods like free-range eggs and red meat.
 While saturated fat from healthy sources is still a good option for most people, not so much for me.

 After getting my genetics tested I found out my body doesn’t process saturated fats (or eggs) very well.
 Personally, I’ve felt a lot better focusing more on fish, poultry, and olive oil for my fat sources.
+I share my personal insights on fats and oils in this short podcast episode here.
 Everyone is different though and what works for me won’t necessarily work for the next person.

 The important thing is to get healthy fats from whole foods and as minimally processed as possible.